Overview of the Mission

 To support the furtherance of Ukraine’s democratic development, on the basis of these pre-election and election-day observations, the IRI mission respectfully urges Ukrainians to address immediate and longer-term challenges to inclusive and credible elections.

-The IRI mission also offers the following recommendations to strengthen the electoral process in the long-term.
-These should be considered in addition to what IRI proposed following the first round of voting on March 31:
+The IRI mission also offers recommendations to strengthen the electoral process in the medium- to long-term:

 About the Mission

-IRI has worked in Ukraine since 1994 and has observed 12 elections in-country, including the 1994, 1998, 2002, 2006, 2007, 2012 and 2014 parliamentary elections and the 1999, 2004, 2010, 2012, 2014 and 2019 presidential elections.
+IRI has worked in Ukraine since 1994 and has observed 12 elections in-country, including the 1994, 1998, 2002, 2006, 2007, 2012 and 2014 parliamentary elections and the 1999, 2004, 2010, 2012 and 2014 presidential elections.
 IRI has helped to develop effective, citizen-responsive government, trained tens of thousands of political party members and civil society activists, and supported the participation of underrepresented groups such as women and youth in the political process.
-IRI has been recognized for its international survey research through its regular public opinion surveys, which includes dozens of national, municipal and oblast-level surveys of the political and public policy landscape in Ukraine.
+IRI has been recognized for its international survey research through its regular public opinion surveys which includes dozens of national, municipal and oblast-level surveys of the political and public policy landscape in Ukraine.